Top 10 French Ski Resorts You Can Drive To

-Driving can be a flexible way of travelling to many French ski resorts in the Alps.
-Throughout France, ski resorts can easily be reached by car in less than 10 hours from Calais.
-Here are our top 10 best ski resorts in the Alps for self-drive ski holidays.
+Driving offers a flexible way to reach many French ski resorts in the Alps.
+From Calais, most ski resorts are easily accessible by car in under 10 hours.
+Here are our top 10 ski resorts in the Alps for a self-drive ski holiday.

-Driving to the Alps may not be the fastest way of reaching your destination but it is a practical and budget-friendly solution that many skiers opt for the season after season.
-Gone are the days of weighing your luggage at the airport and hoping that your ski boots don’t push the scales over the dreaded 20kg – when driving, you can pack your car as full as you like and then set off with ease.
-Make sure you take the appropriate measures when you travel through France.
+Driving to the Alps may not be the fastest way to reach your destination, but it’s a practical and budget-friendly option that many skiers choose season after season.
+Gone are the days of weighing your luggage at the airport, hoping your ski boots don’t push you over the dreaded weight limit.
+When driving, you can pack your car as full as you like and head off with ease.
+Just make sure you’re prepared for travel through France.
 All distances mentioned below are from Calais.

 Châtel